esplito/coding-notes/justjavascript/01_Mental_Models/notes.md

 ## 01 - Mental Models

+All notes in the `justjavascript`-folder are from the course ["Just Javascript"](https://justjavascript.com/credits) by Dan Abramov & Maggie Appleton.

-**Note**: All text within quotes are written by the creators of the course.
+**Note**: All text within quotes are written by the creators & editors of this course.

 ### What's a Mental Model?